maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 performing a depth first search on the root, marking each node gray and decrementing the reference count of each child and repeating the process on them.
 If the child is already marked gray, we skip them.
 - `Scan`: Go through the roots and recursively check their children for reference counts greater than zero.
-If there is any greater than zero, it recursively marks all of their children black to indicate the data is live.
+If there is any greater than zero, recursively mark all of their children black to indicate the data is live.
 Otherwise, the structure is marked white, to indicate it is ready to be freed.
 - `Collect`: Go through the roots marked white and free them.

-There is one thing in particular that is not immediately clear about how we are going to fit this into our system.
+There is one thing in particular that is not immediately clear as to how we are going to implement this.
 How do we iterate over the children?
 We haven't put any bounds on the `T` in our `Gc<T>` beyond that it has to be `'static`.
 Well, until Rust gains a more powerful reflection story, we are going to have to add a classic Trait plus derive macro combo.

 ### The Trace trait and derive macros

 Let's define the trait we need to implement the above code.
-Basically, we need a function that matches the following form:
+We need a function that matches the following form:

 ```
 for T in children(S):